-A solid, high-capacity short is the uniform of mountain summers and our Coburn XT is made tough and technical enough to withstand any activity the season sends its way.
-Tetonic Twill™ is the foundation—a durable nylon material with subtle stretch, quick recovery and a water-resistant finish.
-Drop-in hand and flat, zippered cargo pockets provide maximum storage capacity, while hidden-zip back pockets stow critical items.
-Subtle elastic waistband keeps them riding at the right height whether seeking out river, trail or road trip.
+A solid, high-capacity short is the uniform of mountain summers and our redesigned Coburn XT is made tough and technical enough to withstand any activity the season sends its way.
+New reTetonic Twill™ is the foundation—a durable material with 97% recycled nylon, subtle stretch, quick recovery and a PFAS-free water-resistant finish.
+Drop-in hand pockets and a flat, zippered cargo pocket provide maximum storage capacity, while hidden zippered back pockets stow critical items.
+Subtle elastic at the waistband keeps them riding at the right height whether seeking out river, trail or road trip.

-Tetonic Twill™ is 94% nylon, 6% spandex with a water repellency finish for enhanced performance.
-The nylon blend provides abrasion resistance, durability and a slight stretch with a casual look, perfect for the daily motion of mountain life.
+reTetonic Twill™ is a 2-way stretch recycled nylon twill fabric with a durable, PFAS-free water repellency finish for enhanced performance.
+The nylon/spandex blend provides abrasion resistance, durability and slight stretch with a casual look, perfect for the daily motion of mountain life.

 We completely offset the footprint of each order through our commitment to being climate neutral.
 As part of our mission we value being good caretakers of the mountain life and protecting the places where we play.